-Thigh Reduction Surgery reduces fat and removes excess skin from the thigh region.
+Thigh lift Surgery reduces fat and removes excess skin from the thigh region.
 It is often performed on patients with massive weight loss.

 You will be discharged home on the day of surgery, usually within 2 hours of the procedure.
 For 1 week you will need to rest and keep you legs elevated.
 During this time you should avoid walking as much as possible.
 You will need to wear the compression garment for 4 weeks after surgery.

 Fat reduction can be obtained with diet and lifetstyle or with Liposuction.
-Thigh Reduction is the only choice if there is excess skin.
+Thigh lift is the only choice if there is excess skin.